techannihilation/TA/readme.md

 ## Getting Started

-Nixtux and Finky start to work on the mode in 2010 on github.
+Nixtux and Finky started to work on the mode in 2010 on github.
-The game use a rapid tool with springlobby.
+The game uses a rapid tool with springlobby.
 All commits update the game in real time.

 ### Prerequisites & Installing

 To install the game, 2 options :
 1 - Download the spring/recoil Engine (https://github.com/beyond-all-reason/spring/releases).
-And Donload this repository and paste on spring/games/TA.SDD folder.
+And Download this repository and paste on spring/games/TA.SDD folder.
 You could play alone to test the mode.
 2 - Download a lobby, for example : https://github.com/skynet-gh/skylobby/releases . then you will find a battleroom with Tech-annihilation mention.
 You can enter in the battleroom and maps and last version will be automatically download.
 You can also use new lobby.techa-rts.com server.
 To signup visit https://lobby.techa-rts.com/signup.php .

 ## Versioning

 Actually, the Tech annihilation mode, have no version.
-All commits done are automatically upload on Rapid (http://tard.repo.springrts.com/builds/).
+All commits done are automatically uploaded on Rapid (http://tard.repo.springrts.com/builds/).

 ## Authors